 If you have ever been a part of a Facebook marketing discussion recently, one topic that I am sure has come up is, “My posts are not reaching as many fans”.
-Whether you are a business or an agency, fewer likes, comments and shares are usually a sign that either your content is not engaging enough or that your audience does not find what you have to say worth their time.
+Whether you are a business or an agency, fewer likes, comments, and shares are usually a sign that either your content is not engaging enough or that your audience does not find what you have to say worth their time.

 That is both true and false.
-According to this News feed breakdown by Facebook, between the posts generated by a user’s friends and those generated by the pages they like, an average of 1500 posts are scheduled to show up in a person’s news feed on any given day.
+According to this Newsfeed breakdown by Facebook, between the posts generated by a user’s friends and those generated by the pages they like, an average of 1500 posts are scheduled to show up in a person’s news feed on any given day.
 Obviously, no one has the time to go through all of those 1500 posts, which is why it falls upon the news feed mechanism to make sure that only relevant content is reaching their users at the right time.
 This mechanism basically attaches an arbitrary value to whatever you are publishing based on certain metrics of the content you are publishing.

-The Facebook algorithm supposedly calculates over a 100,000 factors to determine whether your posts would be showing up in the news feed.
+The Facebook algorithm supposedly calculates over 100,000 factors to determine whether your posts would be showing up in the news feed.
 According to a post published by Jeff Widman, back in 2007, a single post would be competing with 499 other stories for a single slot in the news feed.
 That number has gone up by over threefold in 2013, and it is only going to get more competitive as time goes on.

-It was in the 2010 F8 Conference that Facebook officially announced the concept of the EdgeRank and how it works.
+It was at the 2010 F8 Conference that Facebook officially announced the concept of the EdgeRank and how it works.
 However, Facebook no longer refers to this term, although there is definitely an algorithm that controls news feed content.
 It is in the nature of the algorithm to be unique to users and no one except Facebook knows how it works.
 However, they did give us a brief overview.

-One of the factors measure the relationship between the publisher and the user.
+One of the factors measures the relationship between the publisher and the user.
 Suppose you are friends on Facebook with person A. You and person A have been friends for a really long time, and you chat every other day, check into locations together and have 50 mutual friends.
 Suffice to say, you would be getting more updates from person A in your news feed as opposed to from a person you just added and never interacted with on Facebook.
 Hence you and person A have a strong affinity score.
-The same concept applies for pages as well.
+The same concept applies to pages as well.
 The more engagement you have with your followers, the stronger your affinity score and the more people your page updates will reach.

 Likes, comments, shares, check-ins; there are numerous ways for users to interact with your brand on Facebook, and each of these interactions is a social indicator of how connected a person might be with a brand/business.
 Again, this data is used by Facebook to determine whether to show a page’s content to a particular user or not.
 Each of the interactions has a weight of its own that is respective of the user in question.

 As far as relevance is concerned, time is probably one of the most important factors.
 The time of publications is also factored in by the algorithm to determine whether the publication should be displayed on the news feed.
-This is why outdated updates rarely show up on your news feed unless a friend interacts with it in some way.
-Also, it may be that EdgeRank studies what kind of content a user likes to interact with at different times of the day, and may be more lenient to serving a specific kind of content at that specified time.
+This is why outdated updates rarely show up on your newsfeed unless a friend interacts with it in some way.
+Also, it may be that EdgeRank studies what kind of content a user likes to interact with at different times of the day, and maybe more lenient to serving a specific kind of content at that specified time.

 A Case Study

 Pulling in all of the alleged 100,000 EdgeRank factors, it’s now time to paint a picture about how it affects a page’s organic reach.
 Though the information may be a tad bit outdated, it should give you an idea of the trend.
-According to the information published by EdgeRank Checker, here are some of the numbers for organic reach, which has been accumulated from almost a 1000 Facebook pages with over 50,000 posts.
+According to the information published by EdgeRank Checker, here are some of the numbers for organic reach, which has been accumulated from almost 1,000 Facebook pages with over 50,000 posts.
 The following are the median values of the organic reach of each of the post: